 - If possible bring baby to your breast in the prone position which is also known as the 'biological nurturing' position.
 This provides good support for baby's body and gives the opportunity for baby to 'self-latch'.

 - If using the ‘cradle hold’ or 'cross cradle hold' where baby is side lying, ensure baby approaches square-on to the breast.
 Support baby’s shoulders firmly and symmetrically, keeping your fingers below baby’s ear level to allow baby’s head to tilt back a little in a comfortable ‘swallowing’ position.

 - Never force baby to the breast by using a hand on the back of its head as this will cause baby to push back away from the breast.

 - With baby’s body facing you snuggle baby’s chest firmly into the base of your breast – no gaps!
 Allow baby to place a hand on each side of the breast for guidance and stimulation.

 - Centre your nipple above baby’s top lip.

-- Bring baby to the breast chin first and offer the breast BELOW the nipple i.e. baby’s bottom lip near the lower edge of the areola.
+- Bring baby to the breast chin first and offer the breast BELOW the nipple i.e. baby’s bottom lip near the outer edge of the areola.